Xlectron/SvelteScorer/README.md

 Anyway, I'll check everything out before final submission.
 It is probably a lot of pain to setup now.

+To run the database server, you need to open XAMPP.
+This can be found in the XAMPP director -> "xampp-control.exe".
+Once XAMPP is open, run "MySQL"

-For actually running the application, you can run:
+For actually starting the server, run:

 ```node server.cjs```